PDSim: A Shiny App for Simulating and Estimating Polynomial Diffusion Models in Commodity Futures: Implementation and architecture

 \section{Implementation and architecture}

 The graphical user interface (GUI) provides an easy way for anyone to use the PDSim package, even without programming knowledge.
-Simply enter the necessary parameters, and PDSim will simulate the data and generate well-designed interactive visualizations.
-Currently, PDSim supports data simulation from two models: the Schwartz and Smith two-factor model \cite{schwartz2000short} and the polynomial diffusion model \cite{filipovic2016polynomial}.
-In this section, we will guide you through using the GUI to simulate data.
+Simply enter the necessary parameters, and PDSim will simulate the data and generate well-designed interactive visualisations.
+Currently, PDSim supports data simulation from two models: the Schwartz-Smith two-factor model \cite{schwartz2000short} and the polynomial diffusion model \cite{filipovic2016polynomial}.
+In this section, we first provide the guide to simulate data using GUI and R script.
+Then, we give an application of fitting WTI crude oil futures data using PDSim.